sumup/sumup-ecom-php-sdk/docs/HowToAuthorize.md

 ]);
 $accessToken = $sumup->getAccessToken();
 $refreshToken = $accessToken->getRefreshToken();
-/*
- * Once you get a refresh token you can store it in a database
- * and then use it to get new access tokens for the same merchant.
- */
 $value = $accessToken->getValue();
 ```

+> **Note:** once you get a refresh token you can store it in a database and then use it to get new access tokens for the same merchant.

 For more information about this flow read in [this guide](https://developer.sumup.com/docs/authorization#authorization-code-flow).